 Meet Amanda Cookson!

-What inspired you to launch your web-based business?
+What inspired you to launch your business?
 I started Be My Guest after the birth of Henry 5 years ago.
 After a nasty dose of PND and PNA, the thought of returning to a demanding full-time role was overwhelming, especially while hubby worked out of town during the week (which he still does).

 I wanted a part-time job that would keep my brain active and contribute financially (mainly towards my coffee habit).
 I couldn’t find anything with the flexibility a young family needs, so self employment it was!
 I now manage a small team who look after the different aspects of designing and printing our range of beautiful wedding invitations.